waPAO/GPU-Please/README.md

 * You may need to adjust the user-agents used when sending the HTTP request depending on your OS and browser.

-Shown below is the headers variable found in the extract_data() function that you shoud edit if needed to.
+Shown below is the headers variable found in the extract_data() function that you should edit if needed to.
 PLEASE leave 'User-Agent' and just touch the value after.

 ```python
 url_headers = ({'User-Agent': 'Mozilla/5.0 (Macintosh; Intel Mac OS X 10_15_7) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/92.0.4515.159 Safari/537.36', 'Accept-Language': 'en-US, en;q=0.5'})